Structuring a home education for a twelve-year-old? Your twelve-year-old and MY twelve-year-old aren’t the same.

-She’s neat and strives on organization and perfection.
+She’s neat and strives for organization and perfection.

 Her cursive is pretty, her room is tidy, she grades herself with A+ or A- (I don’t grade) and she wants tests.
 She likes to please, so she likes to get stuff done correctly the first time.

 So you might not be surprised that academically, she could excel in a schooled setting.
 She performs, not wanting to disappoint.
 Her only downfall is her penchant for perfection.
-She’ll eagerly encourage when others make mistakes, but she is frustrated herself that she has missed one question.
+She’ll eagerly encourages others when others make mistakes, but she is frustrated that she has missed one question.
 Tripping on her worry, she thinks she might not be able to outperform herself the next time.